 The Teacup Dog and Controversy

 The term ‘teacup dog’ is used to describe dogs that could actually fit in a teacup!
 No official kennel club recognizes the term ‘teacup’, and as such there are no real regulations to their size, but unofficially they all weigh between 1 and 4 pounds.
+Many breeders will argue that these Yorkies aren’t actually Yorkies at all, but Yorkies that have been mixed with other extremely small breed parents.

 They are teeny weeny tiny dogs who, whilst are so cute, do come with their own unique problems which will be discussed below.
 There is a lot of controversy surrounding these guys, and as such, in addition to all the ‘awwws’ and excited squeals from passersby, you should also be prepared to receive a bit of criticism.
 Many protesters of teacup breeds believe that it is selfish to create a pup just to look a certain way, with complete disregard for his multitude of health problems.